 Later on when I attended school in Herzfelde, I found out that the whole school was run by women.
 Presumably all male teachers had been called up to fight in the war, the same as had been the case in my school in Berlin.

-Aunty Else often invited me to sit with her in her cosy living-room, which had extremely comfortable seats upholstered in an expensive velvety red material.
+Aunty Ilse often invited me to sit with her in her cosy living-room, which had extremely comfortable seats upholstered in an expensive velvety red material.
 Aunty kept an eye on my attempts at knitting and darning of socks.
 This is how I received a great deal of practise and encouragement.
-(When I was still very young, Aunty always praised me for doing little pieces of cross-stitch embroidering for her birthday.
-I felt very proud then that I could give her something I had made.)
+Earlier on, when I was only about four, Aunty would praise me for doing little pieces of cross-stitch embroidering for her for her birthday.
+I felt very proud then that I could give her something I had made.

 Mum had a large roll of hair across her forehead and two more rolls parallel behind it on top of her head.
 She made me wear one huge roll of hair right on top of my head, which would constantly slip unto my forehead and annoyed me a great deal.
 One of the first verses, when I started learning English, was: